-One may be concerned that changes in the fed funds rate also affect the risk-return trade-off of the stocks.
+One may worry that changes in the fed funds rate also affect the risk-return trade-off of the stocks.
 However, this would not mechanically drive our results.
 As discussed in Section B.1, our identification comes from the differential changes in the portfolio weights of two risky assets.
-In other words, a reduction in the risk-free rate makes risky assets more attractive relative to risk-free assets, but does not necessarily make high-dividend stocks more attractive than low-dividend stocks unless investors care about the income stream of high-dividend stocks.
+In other words, a reduction in the risk-free rate only makes risky assets more attractive relative to risk-free assets, but it does not necessarily make high-dividend stocks more attractive than low-dividend stocks unless investors care about the income stream of high-dividend stocks.

 Another possible concern affecting the interpretation of our results is that high-dividend stocks may differ from low-dividend stocks in multiple dimensions.
-Companies that pay out dividends are often more mature and tend to be in relatively acyclical industries such as utilities.17 It is possible that retail investors buy these stocks not because of their dividends per se, but because they are perceived to be relatively safe.
+Companies that pay out dividends are often more mature and tend to be in relatively acyclical industries such as utilities.17 It is possible that retail investors buy these stocks, not because of their dividends per se, but because they see them as relatively safe.
 We address this concern in two ways.
-First, we exploit the fact that cash dividends and share repurchases are two main mechanisms through which companies distribute earnings to investors.
+First, we exploit the fact that cash dividends and share repurchases are two main ways companies distribute earnings to investors.
 Unlike cash dividends, which boost investors' current income, share repurchases benefit most investors through capital gains.
-Therefore, under the reaching-for income-hypothesis, one would expect different results when comparing share repurchases to cash dividends.
+Therefore, under the reaching for income hypothesis, one would expect different results when comparing share repurchases to cash dividends.
 In contrast, if investors happen to value more mature companies when the fed funds rate falls, there should not be a difference between share repurchases and cash dividends.
-To test this conjecture, in the regressions of Table IV we include the dummy variable High Repurchase which is equal to one if a stock lies in the top decile of the distribution of share repurchases, as well as its interaction with the three-year change in the fed funds rate.
-We find that low interest rates do not significantly increase the demand for high-repurchase stocks.
-This result suggests that investors treat cash dividends differently from share repurchases.
-Second, we directly control for a stock's growth prospects and cyclicality using its book-tomarket ratio and market beta, as well as the interactions of these variables with changes in the fed funds rate.
-We find that holding market beta and book-to-market constant, investors are still more likely to purchase stocks with higher dividends when the fed funds rate decreases.
-This result suggests that stocks' income yields have an independent effect on investor demand.
+To test this conjecture, in the regressions of Table IV we include a dummy variable, High Repurchase, which equals

-$^{^{17}\}mathrm{However},$ it is also the case that some high-dividend companies belong to cyclical industries such as real estate and banking.
+17However, it is also the case that some high-dividend companies belong to cyclical industries such as real estate and banking.